List of Altair: A Record of Battles characters: Balt-Rhein Empire

 Simon is the 29-year-old (27 at the start of the series) Minister of Finance and Louis's confidant.
 Although he supports Louis's plans, he isn't afraid to voice his concerns when he sees those plans are foiled.
 He knows Louis very well, being the only person to see past his bravado and has a sexual relationship with him.
-After the war, Simon's merits are recognized by the Türkiye government, who grants him the title of Pasha.
+After the war, Simon's merits are recognized by the Turkish government, who grants him the title of Pasha.